globalpayments/globalpayments-woocommerce/readme.txt

 4. Click  ‘Create a New App’.
 An app is a set of credentials used to access the API and generate access tokens.

 == Changelog ==
+= 1.15.5 (11/20/25) =
+Enhancements:
+* GPAPI gateway: Improvements to customer phone number and address handling
+* TransIt gateway: added user-friendly AVS reject messages = GPAPI gateway: Added dymanic language functionality for HPP

+Bug-fix: Fixed transaction status handling with some APMs

 = 1.15.4 (11/6/25) =
-* Enhancement: re-added HPP functionality after stability improments
+* Enhancement: re-added HPP functionality after stability improvements

 = 1.15.3 (10/30/25) =
 * Bug-fix: removed HPP functionality due to incompatibility with some environments